Wendie Howland (WAHowland@AOL.COM)

 I useta be an Eagle...

-'The staff is old and feeble, and we can sing no more,
+We're growing Owl and Eagle, and we can Bear no more,

 So we're getting out of Gilwell while we can!'